cartoon-raccoon/oyster/docs/functions.md

 $ echo $hello
 howdy pardner
 ```
-Unlike other POSIX shells, Oyster has additional support for arrays.
+Unlike POSIX shells, Oyster has additional support for arrays.
 They can be expanded using either `$` or `@`. `$` expansion expands the array to a single string, with each element separated by a space. `@` expands the array to a list of strings that can be iterated over.

 ```
 $ for word in $greet